iihimanshuu/hiperhealth/docs/contributing.md

 ## Running tests locally

-The tests can be executed using the `test` dependencies of `sdx` in the following way:
+The tests can be executed using the `test` dependencies of `hiperhealth` in the following way:

 ```bash